Skip to main content

 .put()

-this.logger.put(message) - adds a line message to the task log
+this.logger.put(message) - adds the line message to the task log

 .putHTML()

-this.logger.putHTML(code) - output of HTML code to the task log, which will be displayed in the textarea
+this.logger.putHTML(code) - outputs HTML code to the task log, which will be displayed in a textarea

 yield this.sleep()